Deokishisu/FRLG-Plus/FEATURES.md

 - Press the select button on the initial Pokédex screen to open the last viewed entry.
 - The bike now has two gears, one for the default speed, and one for Mach Bike speed.
 Press B while biking to switch between them.
 - Press B on the "What will Pokémon do?" menu during wild battles to move the cursor to run.
+- The Victory Road boulder puzzles no longer reset.

 #### Vanilla Bug Fixes
 - All Revision 1 fixes are included here.
 This includes the missing "Presents" graphic in the intro, and several Pokédex errors and oversights.